 10. Bless your student’s writing efforts.

-Before you make a single correction on your student’s paper, affirm her by helping her discover what’s right about her story or report, not just what needs fixing.
+Before you make a single correction on a paper, affirm your student by helping them discover what’s right about the story or report, not just what needs fixing.